 Maybe chemistry and biology appeal to you more, and you’re interested in testing the human body to learn how it works.
-Maybe you’d like to learn how to help others overcome diabetes and heart disease, or how to coach others to become bigger, faster, and stronger.
+Maybe you’d like to learn how to help others overcome diabetes and heart disease, or how to coach others to improve their sports performance, strength, and fitness.
 Your passion might be Exercise Science.

 Perhaps you’d like to work in a cutting-edge new field, where things change constantly and new discoveries are made each day.
 Maybe you’re most excited by physics and math, and interested in learning how the body produces motion.
 In that case, you’ll love Biomechanics.

 Maybe your dream is to start a business or work for an athletic franchise.
 The behind-the-scenes orchestration of athletic events appeals to you, and you’d love to learn about marketing and advertising.
 In that case, check out Sport Management.